karatelabs/karate/README.md

 Then status 200
 ```

-Note that `multipart file` takes a JSON argument so that you can easily set the `filename` and the `contentType` in one step.
+Note that `multipart file` takes a JSON argument so that you can easily set the `filename` and the `contentType` (mime-type) in one step.

 * `read`: mandatory, - the name of a file, and the [`classpath:`](#reading-files) prefix also is allowed.
 * `filename`: optional, will default to the multipart field name if not specified